 Superchat allows users to highlight their message in the chat.
 This not only donates to your live podcast, but it highlights a message they’d like to share to the entire chat.
 It also gives other users a reminder that they can participate by doing the same thing in case they also have a message for the entire chat.
 While the chat is highlighted, other attendees can click on their user icon to learn more about them, which is helpful for building connections.

 These donations allow you to monetize your livestreams.
-There’s no limit on how much or how many times a user can donate, creating a more free-form and relaxed environment compared to regimented donation schedules like patron programs or premium programs.
+There’s no limit on how much or how many times a user can donate, creating a more free-form and relaxed environment compared to regimented donation schedules like patron programs.
 It takes advantage of that in-the-moment excitement and feeling of community that comes during the live interactions.

 Looking once again to the attendee side of things, the desire to donate comes from multiple places, such as: